colonyengine/colony/devref/DEVREF-lexicon.md

 a source, like disk or network, straight into the peripheral's or API's managed memory, is still *realized*, just not from a *materialized* source.

+- **rectification**: Fill in any missing data in an in-memory data structure and if there are any constraints in that in-memory data structure then ensure they are honored as well.
+A common thing to do with in-memory data structure from the *ADAPI* DSLs but this term is general for any kind of in-memory data structure.

+- **rectify**: See *rectification*.

 - **registration**: This is the process where ownership and control of a data structure prevously constructed by the *app* is passed from the *app* memory to the engine.